Retatrutide

 Upside Rationale

-Evidence quality (2.5/5.0) — Only 3 published Phase 2 RCTs plus one Phase 1, ~700 participants dosed, maximum 48-week exposure.
-100% Lilly-funded.
-Zero independent replication.
-No CV outcomes.
+Evidence quality (2.5/5.0): Only 3 published Phase 2 RCTs plus one Phase 1, approximately 700 total participants dosed, maximum 48-week exposure window.
+100% Lilly-funded with zero independent replication.
+No cardiovascular outcomes trial completed.
 No kidney outcomes.
-No post-marketing pharmacovigilance. −1.0 integrity penalty for industry-only funding without replication.
+No post-marketing pharmacovigilance because the drug has not been marketed.
+A -1.0 integrity penalty applies for industry-only funding without replication, the standard discount for novel-mechanism drugs that have not yet survived external scrutiny.

 DimensionWeightScoreVisualWeighted